chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_key.md

 ### be_active

-The `be_active` matcher tests if the described IAM access key is active
+The `be_active` matcher tests if the described IAM access key is active.

   it { should be_active }